Marseille City Guide

 Currency and tipping

-In Marseille, tipping is viewed as a gesture of appreciation rather than an obligation, as a 15% service charge is legally included in most restaurant and café bills.
-For a casual drink or a quick meal along the Vieux-Port, rounding up to the nearest euro or leaving some small change is a gracious way to acknowledge good service.
-In more formal dining settings, a tip of 5% to 10% is considered generous if the experience was particularly notable.
-The local currency is the Euro (€), which currently exchanges at a rate of approximately 1 EUR to 1.10 USD.
+In Marseille, tipping is viewed as a gesture of appreciation rather than a strict obligation, as a 15% service charge is legally included in your bill at restaurants and cafes.
+For casual service, it is customary to simply round up to the nearest Euro or leave a bit of loose change on the table.
+In more formal dining settings, leaving a tip of five to ten percent is considered a warm and generous way to acknowledge exceptional hospitality.

 When to Visit